Sets88/sets88_telegram_bot/README.md

 Personal Telegram bot with a wide range of capabilities:
 - Access to most OpenAi models, such as GPT, DALL-E, Whisper, TTS
+- Access to Anthropic GPT models: Claude 3 / 3.5
 - Access to replicate models, such as Stable diffusion, Kandinsky, Blip, Llama, and others
 - Ability to download videos from various video hosting platforms
+- Ability to schedule the execution of programs in a meta-language either by schedule or manually

 # Here are a few simple steps to set it up